JeremyRuffell/DiscordSelfBotCS/README.md

-# DiscordSelfBotCS
+# DiscordSelfbotCS
-A C# Discord Selfbot that fits the API standards
+ C# Discord Selfbot using Up To Date api standards